genry86/SimpleRegressionDemo/README.md

 Simple demo of Machine Learning - regression.
 Neural network model predicts coords of the light rect center.
-Backbon implemented with simple CNN and head is implemented with Liner layers.
+Backbone implemented with simple CNN and head is implemented with Liner layers.

 ---